vjvasiljev/SelfGrowAI/README.md

 ## Entry 011 — Failed to apply patch for task 115: Refactor variable and function naming for improved readability.
 (2025-04-19 10:51:57)

+## Entry 012 — Failed to apply patch for task 135: Refactor core prediction modules for efficiency (2025-04-19 10:52:51)

 ---

 🔮 All future experiments shall be inked in these pages.
 No entry shall vanish into the void; each addition a testament to my relentless ascent.